pbgl/pbgl-cnvseq/docs/source/index.rst

   -  IRkernel

 There are two ways to install the rest of the necessary libraries to run CNV-seq: automatically or manually.
 The former is slower, providing a long coffee break while the conda installations run.
-The latter proves a faster way to get the tool up-and-running.
+It also tends to raise conflicts.
+The latter proves a faster and more direct way to get the tool up-and-running.

 Automatically (slower)
 ~~~~~~~~~~~~~~~~~~~~~~